 Rose Ing (At-Large).

-George Lessard (Yellowknife, NT) is a communication and media specialist that has travelled the world helping others learn how to use both traditional mass media and the new digital media.
+George Lessard (NT), Vice-President.
+George is a communication and media specialist that has travelled the world helping others learn how to use both traditional mass media and the new digital media.
 George grew up in a working class family in Montreal, and since then has lived in some of the poorest & remote parts of Canada following his studies in journalism.
 He has also trained many of the founding members of the first wave of community radio in Quebec.
 Currently he distributes relevant information on social and environmental justice in the Circumpolar Regions via Northern Clips.
 Experiencing poverty first hand has taught him that there are many ways to survive and many wonderful successes to not only learn about, but to help others learn about.
-(Biographie en français)
+(Biographie en français).

-Bonnie Morton (SK) grew up on a dairy farm in Ontario and lived in poverty while raising her son.
+Bonnie Morton (SK).
+Bonnie grew up on a dairy farm in Ontario and lived in poverty while raising her son.
 At the age of 33 Bonnie went back to school.
 It took her seven and a half years to go from a grade 5 level to a Bachelor of Human Justice.
 Rev. Bonnie has worked as an Anti-Poverty Minister/Advocate for the past 25 years with the Regina Anti-Poverty Ministry.
 In the past, she served as the President of the National Anti-Poverty Organization.
 Bonnie is currently the Chairperson of the Charter Committee on Poverty Issues, the Chair of the Equality Advisory Committee of the Court Challenges Program, and sits on the Board of the Court Challenges Program.
 She has received the Keith Couse award for social justice work, the YWCA Women of Distinction Award, the International Helen Prize Certificate for social justice work of “Bolder Women”, the Saskatchewan Centennial Medal, the Elizabeth Fry “Rebel With A Cause” award, an award from Canadian Dimension, and the Queen’s Diamond Jubilee medal.
 All of these awards have recognized Bonnie for her work in the area of social and economic justice.
 Bonnie has been active since 1989 in international work around poverty issues, including acting as a presenter to the Economic Social and Cultural Rights Committee of the United Nations in 2006.
 Most recently she was a member of the “People’s International Observers Mission” in the Philippines.
 Bonnie is currently working on her Masters Degree in Justice Studies at the University of Regina.
 None of this would have been possible without the support and love of her husband Kevin.

-Norm Skelton (at Large) Homeless for 18 months in the mid-Nineties, Norm entered university and graduated with a B.A. in Anthropology and Political Science.
+Norm Skelton (At-Large).
+Homeless for 18 months in the mid-Nineties, Norm entered university and graduated with a B.A. in Anthropology and Political Science.
 He now volunteers with Fredericton’s Community Action Group on Homelessness.
 Norm wants to raise awareness of homelessness and poverty issues through writing short, personal articles for publication in print and on-line.